 View of the Chollima Statue from the Grand Monument.
 Based on a Korean legend where a horse that could fly at incredible speed but always struggled to find someone to ride on it, this statue was used to encourage the people to reconstruct the country after the war emphasising the fact that constant work and innovation were required.

-The Grand Monument of President Kim Il Sung, that glares into the horizon over Pyongyang, was erected on Mansu Hill in April 1972 on the occassion of the 60th birthday of Kim Il Sung and was restored in 2012 when that of General Kim Jong Il was also erected.
+The Grand Monument of President Kim Il Sung, that glares into the horizon over Pyongyang, was erected on Mansu Hill in April 1972 on the occassion of the 60th Birthday of Kim Il Sung and was restored in 2012 when that of General Kim Jong Il was also erected.